 How To Design the Perfect PCB Stack Up With Altium Designer

 In the last 20+ years, electronics have become increasingly more complex.
-Board density was pushed to the limits.
-EMC/EMI regulations evolved and got stricter.
-Speeding edges got smaller.
+Board density is always being pushed to the limits, EMC/EMI regulations evolved and got stricter, and edge rates have become smaller.
 Therefore, the PCB Layout engineer needs a good understanding of EMC, PDN, EMI, and SI in order to route a modern PCB with confidence.
 In this article we’ll talk about some of the considerations we should have in order to create a PCB stackup correctly as this relates to the other areas of board design mentioned above.

 What Are We Going to Learn?

-In this article, we will learn how to plan a PCB stackup and then how to implement it in Altium.
+In this article, we will learn how to plan a PCB stackup and then how to implement it in Altium Designer.
 We will consider some design optimization to minimize the SI issues in high speed digital designs.

 We will learn

-- How to estimate the number of signal layers.
+- How to estimate the number of required signal layers

-The first step a PCB Layout engineer should do is to select the PCB laminate materials (resin, copper foil, weave of the glass) for his/her application.
-The choice of PCB laminate depends on the type of application.
+The first step a PCB layout engineer should do is to select the appropriate PCB laminate materials (resin, copper foil, and glass weave style) for his/her application.
+The choice of core and prepreg laminates depends on the type of application.
+For example:

-HDI (High Density Interconnect), typical applications are Layer count reduction, Military and Aerospace.
-Requires laminate like I-Speed, FR408HR, etc.
+HDI (high density interconnect) is used for layer count reduction, military, and aerospace products.
+Requires a laminate like I-Speed, FR408HR, etc.

-In order to select the right material, we need to understand the PCB datasheet.
+In order to select the right material, we need to understand some specs in the PCB datasheet.

 The (CTE) is usually expressed in ppm/°C. Be careful with this as this is normally quoted as two different values; one is perpendicular to the laminate surface, and the other is along the laminate surface.
-Usually, it is higher on the z axis than on the x and y axes.
+Usually, it is higher along the z axis than on the x and y axes.
 This parameter is critical on the z axis.
-When it is too high during assembly, we may have micro-cracks on vias because the laminate and copper.
+When it is too high during assembly, we may have micro-cracks on vias because the laminate and copper have different CTE values.

-Instead, The CTE-x,y is a parameter to watch when designing electronics with a lot of thermal cycles.
-For example in the aerospace industry, the CTE-x,y is very important since LEO satellites have orbit periods of 90-120 minutes, during which time the satellites are exposed to repeated thermal cycles.
-This frequent cycling between extreme temperatures may cause cracks on the component sides.
+Instead, x and y CTE values should be chosen carefully when designing electronics with many thermal cycles.
+For example, in the aerospace industry, x and y CTE values are very important since LEO satellites have orbital periods of 90-120 minutes, during which time the satellites are exposed to repeated thermal cycles.
+This frequent cycling between extreme temperatures may cause cracks on the sides of the board.

 The Tg is the temperature at which the prepreg resin transits from rigid to reasonably elastic material.
 When this temperature is exceeded, the laminate's CTE value becomes very large and more stress can be put on vias and other conductors on the board.

 As the name suggests, this is the temperature where the prepreg material decomposes and starts to lose its properties.

-This parameter is the average dielectric constant for the core and prepreg materials.
-I’m using the word average because if we are looking at the structure of a prepreg weave of glass it will look like:
+This parameter is an average dielectric constant for the core and prepreg materials.
+I’m using the word average because if we are looking at the structure of a prepreg weave of glass it will look something like this:

-Figure 1 prepreg: The resin will fill the gaps of the glass structure, creating a dielectric Dk1 zone and one with Dk2.
-At very high frequencies, this may cause some issues (not discussed in this article).
-The key point is that, when designing HSD circuits, you need to select a prepreg that is as homogenous as possible, like I-Speed, FR408HR, Tachyon 100G.
+The resin will fill the gaps in the glass structure, creating a dielectric Dk1 zone and one with Dk2.
+At very high frequencies, this causes some SI, PI, and EMI problems (fiber weave effects).
+The key point is that, when designing HSD circuits, you need to select a prepreg that is as homogeneous as possible, like I-Speed, FR408HR, Tachyon 100G.

 An electromagnetic waveform traveling through a dielectric material is partially absorbed by the material.
-This absorption is measured by a parameter usually referred as Dk in the datasheet.
-It translates into an attenuation per inch using the eq.1:
+This absorption is quantified as a dissipation factor, or Df in a PCB laminate datasheet.
+This translates into an attenuation per inch using Eq.
+(1):

-The first way assumes the components with the highest number of pins, e.g. a BGA component, dictates the worst-case scenario.
-Using this method, you estimate the number of signal layers by taking the number of IO pins rows (or columns), divide the number by 2, and then round up the result to the nearest even number.
-E.g. if a BGA has an IO rows (columns) deep of 11, then a good guess for the minimum number of IO layers is 6.
+The first way assumes the components with the highest number of pins, e.g., a BGA component, dictates the worst-case scenario.
+Using this method, you estimate the number of signal layers in the PCB stackup by taking the number of I/O rows (or columns), divide the number by 2, and then round up the result to the nearest even number.
+E.g. if a BGA has 11 rows/columns of I/Os, then a good guess for the minimum number of I/O layers is 6.

-The second way is using Rent’s rule.
+The second way is to use Rent’s rule.
 Rent was an IBM engineer who popularized the way he estimated the average trace pitch.
 According to the rule, if you have M routing layers and N interconnections , the average pitch, in inches, is equal to:

 Reference Plane Considerations

-The 0V plane gives a return path to high speed signals (always route a critical trace within 2 planes).
-Therefore, you must ensure the 0V plan extends as far as possible.
+A plane layer provides a return path for high speed signals (always route a critical trace within 2 planes).

-All planes resonate!
+All planes have structural resonances.
 Every plane works as an antenna and will resonate at

-Where l and m are the modes, and W and L are the dimension in mm.
+where n and m are the modes, and W and L are the dimension in mm.
 For example, if a plane has the dimension of 100mm x 50mm, then the first mode should resonate around 1.34 GHz.
 Why do we need this information?
-Because during the EMC testing (Radiated Emission), if we find a peak around 1.34 GHz, which is not a multiple (or intermodulation) of any clocks, then you know that your plane is probably resonating.
-(There are design techniques to increase the resonance frequency or suppress edge emission, but some of these are beyond the scope of this article).
+Because during the EMC testing (Radiated Emission), if we find a peak around 1.34 GHz, which is not a multiple (or intermodulation) of any clock frequencies, then you know that your plane is probably resonating.
+There are many design techniques to increase the resonance frequency or suppress edge emission, but some of these are beyond the scope of this article.

 Cavity resonance between planes.
-To prevent cavity resonance between 2 planes at same potential (e.g. 0V), stick the planes vias at a distance no more than λ/(10√(ε_r )) .
+To prevent a cavity resonance between 2 that are held at the same potential (e.g. 0V), you can place any vias running in the planes no closer than λ/(10√(εR)) .

 Reduce the Q value for any resonances in the VDD-GND plane.
 Every VDD-GND plane serves an important rule.
 It distributes capacitance while it resonates.
 If it has a high capacitance, it will most likely fail the Radiated Emission.
 One way to avoid this is to put the 2 planes as close together as possible (increasing the C and reducing the Q).

 It is now time to design the PCB stackup.
 From what we wrote above, we already have the following: